Daily Chronology of Coast Guard History

 U.S. forces in World War II was the seizure of a weather station

-and the seizure of a pro-German vessel in Greenland waters by CGC Northland
+and a pro-German vessel in Greenland waters by CGC Northland

 just before the U.S. officially entered the war.